substrate-system/webrtc/README.md

 [![license](https://img.shields.io/badge/license-Big_Time-blue?style=flat-square)](LICENSE)

-Simple peer-to-peer connections.
+Simpler peer-to-peer connections.
 Use this module to simplify [webrtc data channel connections](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Using_data_channels).
 This combines signaling events with webrtc events, because in practice, you only need to know a few things for peer connections &mdash; did we connect to a